MileHacker Logo

 • Swimming: Enjoy swimming at the local beaches located north of Messina, like Ganzirri and Mortelle.
 These beaches are popular with locals during summer.

-• Snorkeling/Diving: Opportunities for snorkeling and diving are present in the clearer waters of the Strait of Messina.
-The strong currents generate an unique marine environment.
+• Snorkeling/Diving: Opportunities for snorkeling and diving are present in the clearer the sea of the Strait of Messina.
+The intense currents generate an unique marine environment.
 More extensive diving excursions are available from the nearby Aeolian Islands.

 • Boat Tours: Short boat trips around the Strait of Messina are available from the port.
-These tours supply unique perspectives of the city skyline, the coastline, and detail the unique currents and marine life of the strait.
+These tours supply unique perspectives of the city skyline, the coastline, and detail the unique currents plus ocean life of the strait.

 • Adventure sports and adrenaline experiences: Direct adventure sports like canyoning or paragliding are limited in Messina itself.
-More extensive options for these activities exist in other parts of Sicily, like near Mount Etna or in the Nebrodi Mountains.
+More extensive options for these things to do exist in other parts of Sicily, like near Mount Etna or in the Nebrodi Mountains.

 Wildlife Encounters